 We ate at noon in Utopia and at night we had dinner at The Central Pub.

-- Utopia.
-It is an old church that has been transformed into cinemas and has an area to eat, sandwiches, salads and the good thing is that the kitchen works late.
+- Utopia: It is an old church that has been transformed into a movie theater and has an area to eat sandwiches and salads and the good thing is that the kitchen works late.

-- The Central Pub.
-We’re repeating again.
-This pub loved it the first time and this time we are back dining here.
-The place is very nice, you have food for all tastes, few tourists (but it is always full) and in addition, you can enjoy magnificent views.
+- The Central Pub: We’re repeating again.
+We loved this pub the first time and this time we are back again!
+The place is very nice and you have food for all tastes.
+Furthermore, there are few tourists (but it is always full which is always a good sign) and in addition, you can enjoy magnificent views.
 What more can you ask for?

-These two boat trips around the Garonn looks very nice, ideal for a romantic getaway.
+These two boat trips around the Garonne looks very nice, ideal for a romantic getaway.
 Take a look and tell me which one you’re staying with!

 Prepare Your Trip To France

 - How to Plan a Trip to Paris

 - What to see in Paris